University Counseling Center

 What about confidentiality?

 Confidentiality is often a concern of those who seek counseling.
-The SLU counseling team values your confidentiality extraordinarily highly.
+The UCC team values your confidentiality extraordinarily highly.
 Therefore, your complete privacy can be assured UNLESS you are a danger to yourself or others.
 Furthermore, mental health information and records are not available to

 anyone outside or within the university without your written permission.
 If you have additional questions about matters of confidentiality, please ask your counselor.

-Visit us on Facebook, like our page, and follow us for mental health news, helpful tips, and information about the SLU Student Counseling Center!
+Visit us on Facebook, like our page, and follow us for mental health news, helpful tips, and information about the University Counseling Center!

 Information about scheduling and appointment, what to expect, and what you should bring for your first appointment.